The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

 I’m going to take a few minutes to explain how to discuss a friend (or loved one’s) new novel.

 The novel was a royal pain in the ass to write.
-It was a wholly unreasonable thing to try to create while holding down a day job.
+It was a wholly unreasonable thing to try to create while holding down a day job of any kind.

 It started out hard & got harder.